Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 In the piazza, you’ll find the Collegiate Church of Santa Mary of the Assumption.
 Consecrated in 1148, it’s a beautiful (mostly) Romanesque church, austere on the outside with a feast of frescos on the inside.

-In the Chapel of Saint Fina, there are paintings by early Renaissance master Ghirlandaio.
 There’s also a violent fresco cycle of Black Death paintings, possibly by the mysterious artist Barna Da Siena, who allegedly fell to his death from scaffolding while painting the frescos.

-After admiring the art, stop for a glass of wine or gelato in the Piazza della Cisterna, San Gimignano’s other main square.
 There are plenty of shops stocked with delicious specialty products like saffron and truffles.
 Be forewarned, Gelateria Dondoli is a very popular spot.

-Here’s my complete guide to the top attractions in San Gimignano.
+For more information, here’s my complete guide to the top attractions in San Gimignano.
 When you’re done with your tour, you’ll drive to Volterra where you’ll stay overnight.

 Day 8: Volterra